sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L13_Package_Management_with_Azure_Artifacts.md

 In this lab, you learned how to work with Azure Artifacts by using the following steps:

-- created and connect to a feed.
+- Created and connect to a feed.
-- created and publish a NuGet package.
+- Created and publish a NuGet package.
-- imported a NuGet package.
+- Imported a NuGet package.
-- updated a NuGet package.
+- Updated a NuGet package.

 ### You have successfully completed the lab.